-Today’s blog post was written by our guest author named Adam.
+The rest of this article was written by a guest author named Adam.
 He wanted to share with everyone some helpful tips that he’s used to stop living paycheck to paycheck.
 We hope you enjoy his insights as much as we have!

 Sometimes, during the week leading up to payday, I find myself clinging for dear life to my finances.
 If I can just survive until I get paid, I think to myself, then everything will be OK.
 I go into crisis mode, axing all discretionary spending and hoping that no unexpected expenses pop up.